jayelm/bad-flamingo/README.md

 - `{IP_ADDRESS}:8000/#/{GAME_CODE}/2` to play as the guesser

-where `GAME_CODE` is any alphanumeric game code, and `IP_ADDRESS` is the address of the machine hosting the server.
+where `GAME_CODE` is any alphanumeric game code, and `IP_ADDRESS` is the address of the machine hosting the server (e.g. `localhost` if running on your own computer).

-### The Traitor
+## The Traitor

 We noticed that simple ways of fooling the AI include drawing squiggles over an image, or surrounding an image with a border or a box, and others.